Darlio88/Sprint/readme.md

 ## Conclusion

 Thank you for considering this project for the Sprint Uganda take-home challenge.
-If you have any questions or need further assistance, please don't hesitate to reach out.
-Good luck with the test, and I hope you find the right candidate for the software development role.
+If you have any questions or need need more information, please don't hesitate to reach out.
+Good luck with the screening, and I hope you find me the right candidate for the software development role.

 [Omoding Daniel]: https://github.com/Darlio88